-Tamy Stevens aka BlackPantherTamy 15+ years of experience in Guitar, Music Production, as well as Vocal Production.
+Tamy Stevens aka BlackPantherTamy What I can offer is 15+ years of experience in Guitar, Music Production, as well as Vocal Production.

 If your track is lacking background vocals, tasty guitar fills, or you need to start from scratch, than look no further.
 I'll work around your already made production or we can collaborate on a track together.
 My expertise is in building harmonies in your song to fill up the dead space that can sometimes leave a song feeling incomplete.
 Contact me and lets work together to make your project come to life!

 Some Artists I have worked with include: Oswin Benjamin("JCITM")/2 Live shows),

 Wyclef Jean(Live show), Chris Rivers(Live show), Robert Glasper("7on7" ), Leffway("Lights"), Blackway("BJW"), Prince Ivan(A little love(Ain't hurt nobody))....

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 ReviewsEndorse Tamy Stevens

 Q: What are you working on at the moment?